1devspace/office-screen/README.md

 pip3 install .
 ```

-This will install pi-pages as a system command and make it available globally.
+This will install office_screen as a system command and make it available globally.

 ## ⚙️ Configuration